 In accordance with guidance from the CDC, we are also taking the following additional measures to further strengthen our protocols and safeguard our patients’ health:

 - If you are feeling under the weather or are experiencing a fever, cough, or shortness of breath, we would ask that you call and reschedule your appointment so as not to put other patients at risk.
 You could also see if a healthy loved one could bring your hearing aids to the office for a cleaning.
 We recommend reviewing guidelines from the CDC on preventing illness.

 - Dropping in can create a crowd in our waiting room.
 Please call our office ahead of time to schedule an appointment or a time to drop off your hearing aids for a cleaning.
 If an underlying condition or your age makes you more vulnerable to COVID-19, we urge you to request a healthy loved one bring your hearing aids to the office for a cleaning (with an appointment).
 We are not able to accommodate walk-in patients at this time.

 - We have instructed providers and staff to stay home if they are sick.
 We sincerely apologize if this means we need to reschedule your appointment!

 - If you need additional accommodations, please don’t hesitate to call our office to discuss.

 We understand the importance of hearing at your best, especially at this time when communication is so critical.
 If there are any updates, we will post on our website and social media.

-If you are having problems with your hearing aids and feel you cannot come into the office, please call and we will try to help you remotely.
 Please feel free to call with any questions — we are always happy to hear from our patients.